Dakota Joshua

-Dakota Joshua (born May 15, 1996) is an American professional ice hockey forward for the Toronto Maple Leafs of the National Hockey League (NHL).
-He was selected 128th overall by the Toronto Maple Leafs in the 2014 NHL entry draft.
+Dakota Joshua (born May 15, 1996) is an American professional ice hockey player who is a forward for the Toronto Maple Leafs of the National Hockey League (NHL).
+He was selected 128th overall by the Maple Leafs in the 2014 NHL entry draft.
 He previously played for the St. Louis Blues and Vancouver Canucks.

 Early life

 Joshua was born on May 15, 1996, in Dearborn, Michigan.
 Growing up, his mother played ice hockey and competed in the Michigan Senior Women's Hockey League.
 His younger brother, Jagger, is also an ice hockey player.
 Growing up in Michigan, Joshua played junior ice hockey for the Honeybaked under-16 midget team and was invited to the USA Hockey select national team evaluation camp.

 Playing career

 Junior

 Following the 2011–12 season, Joshua was drafted by the Sioux Falls Stampede in the third round of the United States Hockey League (USHL) draft.
 After splitting the 2012–13 season between Honeybaked and the USHL, Joshua was drafted 156th overall by the Plymouth Whalers in the Ontario Hockey League (OHL) Priority Selection.
 Despite being drafted in the OHL, he continued to play in the USHL for the 2013–14 season.

 Joshua was ranked 157th overall amongst North American skaters by the NHL Central Scouting Bureau.
 He was not invited to the NHL draft combine.
 Joshua was eventually selected in the fifth round, 128th overall, in the 2014 NHL entry draft by the Toronto Maple Leafs.
 He was unaware he had been drafted until he received a phone call from Toronto management while in the car.
 After drafting Joshua, Maple Leafs' amateur scouting director Dave Morrison spoke highly of him as a player, saying: "He's tall, very athletic, and we saw some flashes of real good skill towards the end of the year.
 His coaches couldn't say enough good things about him.
 He's very diligent in two ways of the game, and a top nine potential player."

 Joshua spent two full seasons with the Stampede, during which he helped them win the 2015 Clark Cup championship.